tianocore/containers/README.md

 users experiment and consider contributing back any new useful configurations or tools to this documentation.

+__NOTE__: If your code base is cloned in Windows, it is not advised that you directly open this repository in a dev container as the file system share between Windows and WSL 2 causes a very significant performance reduction.
+Instead, clone the repo in the WSL file system and map into the container or directly clone into the container.

 ### Visual Studio Code

-The Visual Studio Code [Dev Container extension](https://code.visualstudio.com/docs/devcontainers/containers) allows for easy and consistent way to use a container for local development by allowing a repo specific docker configuration.
+The Visual Studio Code [Dev Container extension](https://code.visualstudio.com/docs/devcontainers/containers) provides an easy and consistent way to use containers for local development.
 At the time of writing, this extension only supports Linux based containers.
 This extension provides a number of useful additions to the specified docker image on creation.

-- Configures git credential manager to pipe in git credentials
+- Configures git credential manager to pipe in git credentials.
-- Making extensions available on code inside the container
+- Makes extensions available on code inside the container.

-__NOTE__: If your code base is cloned in Windows, it is not advised that you directly open this repository in a devcontainer as the file system share between Windows and WSL 2 causes a very significant performance degradation.
-Instead, clone the repo in the WSL file system and map into the container or directly clone into the container.
+- Abstracts management of the container for seamless use in the editor.

 For a shared docker image configuration, this can be configured by creating a .devcontainer file in the repository.
 Some useful configurations are details below.